 Much has happened since: GSSI launched its Global Benchmark Tool in late 2015.
 In 2016 certification schemes signed up to benchmarked and three achieved recognition.
-The Marine Stewardship Council, Alaska RFM and the Iceland RFM Certification Program committed to the GSSI Benchmark Process and demonstrated credible certification in line with the UN FAO Guidelines.
-Dr David Agnew, Director of Science and Standards at the MSC welcomed “the thorough scrutiny of our processes and requirements that was required to achieve GSSI recognition.”
+The Marine Stewardship Council (MSC), Alaska RFM and the Iceland RFM Certification Program committed to the GSSI Benchmark Process and demonstrated credible certification in line with the UN FAO Guidelines.

 - Audun Lem, FAO